 Do All Workers’ Compensation Cases End in a Settlement?

-Most workers’ compensation cases end with a settlement.
+Not all workers’ compensation cases end in a settlement, although most do.
 This settlement is beneficial for both the employee and the employer’s insurance.
 Still, there are many instances where no agreed-upon settlement can be reached, and the case ends up in court.
+To get the most compensation and strong support during a trial, you need an experienced lawyer with you.

 What Can I Do If My Workers’ Comp Claim Is Denied?

-You have up to three years to file an appeal with the state Workers’ Compensation Bureau.
-Your work injury lawyer will request a hearing with the workers’ compensation judge.
-If the judge denies your petition, you can appeal to the Workers’ Compensation Appeal Board within 20 days.
+If your workers’ comp is denied, your first step is to contact a workers ‘compensation attorney to file an appeal.
+Your work injury lawyer will request a hearing with the workers’ compensation judge, and if the judge denies your petition, you can appeal to the Workers’ Compensation Appeal Board within 20 days.
 You can appeal to the Commonwealth Court if you still receive a denial.

 What Is a Third-Party Claim in Workplace Injury Cases?